MicrosoftDocs/customer-insights/ci-docs/review-unification.md

 # Review data unification

+Review the summary of changes, create the unified profile, and review the results.

+## Review and create customer profiles

 This last step in the unification process shows a summary of the steps in the process and provides a chance to make changes before you create the unified profile.

 [!INCLUDE [m3-first-run-note](includes/m3-first-run-note.md)]

 :::image type="content" source="media/m3_review.png" alt-text="Screenshot of Review and create customer profiles.":::

-## Review the data unification steps

 1. Select **Edit** on any of the data unification steps to review and make any changes.